MerlinTheProgramist/MerlinTheProgramist/README.md

 ## Cheerio! 👋
-I'm a self-taught programmer, Electronics entusiast, rocket scientist and way more than that...
+I'm a self-taught programmer, electronics entusiast, maker and way more than that...

 ### Intrested in:
-- Math & algorithms
+- Operating systems
-- processors architecture
+- Computer architecture
-- gamedev
+- Gamedev
--
+- Electronics

 ### Currently working with:
 1. Rust